Coco-Jambo/TonyHawkSkateSimulator/README.md

 ## Task repartitions

 ### Réda:
-* Design of the assets
+*	Designing the assets
+*	Making CSS stylesheets for each planet
-* CSS implementation
+*	Properly implement the CSS stylesheets
 *	Changing between planets
-* About window
+*	Implementing the about window

 ### Mehdi:
 * Regular calculation of position, velocity, and acceleration for each frame